Isabella (grape): History

 Isabella has long been assumed to be a hybrid of a wild Vitis labrusca x Vitis vinifera.
 A vinifera parentage was inferred largely because of Isabella's susceptibility to mildew and black rot.
 Just recently, using microsatellite DNA analysis Dr. Erika Maul's group in the Julius Kühn-Institut (JKI), Germany, confirmed the vinifera involvement in Isabella's pedigree which revealed that the vinifera parent is the very rare French (white) cultivar, Meslier petit (a.k.a.
 Petit Meslier).
 It is thought that it resulted from random pollination when European Vitis vinifera grapes were attempted to be established in America.
 It was popularly thought to have been discovered by a Mrs Isabella Gibbs of South Carolina in 1816.
+Recent microsatellite DNA evidence from Dr. Jeronimo Rodrigues' laboratory has established that the Vitis labrusca parent of the Isabella hybrid cultivar is the American-born Ives' Seedling (a.k.a.
+Ives or Bordô in Brazil).

+This surprising discovery was revealed by DNA analysis which suggested that Ives carries a null VVMD5 allele which was subsequently inherited by the Isabella hybrid, its offspring.

 There has been, however, conflicting information with other sources stating that it was found in Virginia, Delaware and even in Europe.

 Modern history

 In the western part of the European Union, Isabella is no longer a commercially important grape as it produces wines with a noticeable labrusca flavor, which is considered undesirable by many Western European connoisseurs.
 New plantings were banned in France after 1934.
 As a high yielding grape capable of withstanding tropical and semi-tropical conditions, it has been planted in Portugal, Bali, Japan, and various locations in the southern hemisphere such as in Colombia and Brazil, where it is a leading grape variety.
 In the U.S. it is sparsely grown in New York State. due to its phylloxera resistance and its cold hardiness.
 In Peru, where is locally known as "Borgoña", is widely popular as a table grape and as the source of sweet table wine.